Earthcomputer/multiconnect/docs/translator_compiler.md

 - Context parameters: parameters annotated with `@Argument`.
 Passes the value of a field from the context message variant.
 The annotation specifies the name of the record field to pull from.
 - Default constructed parameters: parameters annotated with `@DefaultConstruct`.
 The translator compiler will generate code to construct an instance of the type of the parameter as per [default construction](#default-construction), and pass the instance in.
 If the parameter type is a `Supplier`, then the generated code will instead pass a `Supplier` which creates a new default-constructed instance of the supplied type on each invocation of `get()`.
 - Filled parameters: parameters annotated with `@Filled`.
 A value is passed into this parameter by the generated code depending on its type.
 Supported types are:
-  - `ClientPlayNetworkHandler` - passes the current network handler.
+  - `ClientPacketListener` - passes the current connection.
   - `TypedMap` - passes a typed map for user data that's valid from when the packet was sent/received until it is handled.
 This holder remains valid for the packets returned from a packet's handler, if any.
-  - `Identifier` and integral types - if the `@Filled` annotation has a `fromRegistry` attribute, then the parameter is filled with the string or numeric identifier for the registry entry specified.
+  - `ResourceLocation` and integral types - if the `@Filled` annotation has a `fromRegistry` attribute, then the parameter is filled with the string or numeric identifier for the registry entry specified.
   - `DelayedPacketSender<T>` - passes a function appropriate for sending a packet of type `T` (either to the client or to the server) from within a multiconnect function.
 Multiconnect functions should *not* send packets through alternative means such as `PacketSystem.sendToClient`.
 This is because registry IDs are *untranslated* inside multiconnect functions, but `PacketSystem.sendTo*` assumes that IDs have already been translated.
 Note that the preferred way to send packets from a `@Handler` in the same direction as the incoming packet is to return the packet(s) from the function.
   - `Function<T, U>` - filled with a function which translates instances of `T` to instances of `U`, from the version specified by `fromVersion` to the version specified by `toVersion`
 - Global data parameters: parameters annotated with `@GlobalData`.
 Global data can hold one instance per type and is valid for the duration of a connection.
 If the parameter is of type `Consumer<T>` then it is a setter to the global instance of type `T`.
 Otherwise if the parameter is of type `T`, then it gives read-only access to the global instance of type `T`.
 This instance *must* be treated as immutable because it may be accessed by multiple translator workers at the same time.
 The only valid way to modify global data is via `Consumer<T>`.